alexpiarkouski/CleverWordGame/README.md

 - As a user, I would like to be able to see the list of input words along with their corresponding point values at the end of the game round.

 **Phase 2**
 - As a user, I want to be able to save my last score and last list of input words along with their corresponding point values to file
-- As a user, I want to be able to be able to load my my last score and last list of input words along with their corresponding point values from file
+- As a user, I want to be able to be able to load my last saved score and last saved list of input words along with their corresponding point values from file.